Is This The Best Way To Handle Stressful Life Events?

-When I moved from a two-bedroom apartment into a studio a few months ago, I was elated.
+When I moved from a two-bedroom flat into a studio a few months ago, I was elated.
 No roommates!
 Being naked whenever I wanted!

 But I was also stressed as hell, because moving is one of the most stressful things you can do.
 Even though I couldn't control everything that happens during a move (RIP, the lamp that shattered in the moving truck), I found it helpful to plan it all out, down to the minute details, including the estimated time it would take for the moving company to take all my boxes from one place to another.
 Oh, and a detailed contingency plan should any of the furniture not fit into the new place.